-The DNT/ PGBT interchange improvement project increased capacity and improved the flow of traffic on the northern direct connectors and through the interchange.
-Construction was completed in early FY2018.
-The FY2019- FY2023 Capital Plan includes \$0.5 million for this project.
-Total project costs are estimated at \$101.4 million.
+The DNT/ PGBT interchange improvement project increased capacity and improved the flow of traffic on the north side direct connectors and through the interchange.
+Construction was complete in early FY2018.
+The estimated FY2019 costs are \$0.2 for this project for minor closeout items.
+Total project construction costs are estimated at \$101.4 million.